adamfoneil/CloudObjects/README.md

 // get object from cloud
 var obj = await client.GetAsync<Something>("my stuff/object1");
 ```
-I have an instance running here: [CloudObjects](https://cloudobjects.azurewebsites.net/).
-This is a bare-minimum work in progress at the moment, but it does do some stuff now.
+~~I have an instance running here: [CloudObjects](https://cloudobjects.azurewebsites.net/).
+This is a bare-minimum work in progress at the moment, but it does do some stuff now.~~ This site is currently stopped.

 While reminiscent of things like MongoDB, Redis, Azure Cosmos DB and such, I don't see this being competitive in performance or scale terms.
 As usual, this is something I simply enjoy working on.